EXPLORING ARCHIVES AND ARCHIVING PRACTICES IN URBAN CONTEXTS

 Memory Game is a card game (a remake of the classical Memory game) and an archiving practice designed to work as a platform for dialogue, and a framework for collecting, storing and sharing memories and cultural heritage.
 The gameplay is an act of collective storytelling, and an associative play between the players and the memories performed and re-enacted.
 As part of our collaboration with Rochester Institute of Technology (RIT) the game is played and exhibited at the MU/RIT Partnership Symposium.

-Presenting the paper “Gardening communities as urban archives and social resource in urban planning”, Nordes conference Design Ecologies: Challenging anthropocentrism in the design of sustainable futures, Konstfack – University College of Arts, Crafts and Design, Stockholm, Sweden.
+June 8–10 2015: Paper presentation: “Gardening communities as urban archives and social resource in urban planning” at the Nordes conference Design Ecologies: Challenging anthropocentrism in the design of sustainable futures, Konstfack – University College of Arts, Crafts and Design, Stockholm, Sweden.

 June 4–5, 2015: From Soil to Structure

 From Soil to Structure is a two-day program of cultural activities and discussions around soil and urban memories.
 Artists, urban gardeners, residents and researchers will meet to experience, discuss as well as taste a specific moment in history.
 From Soil to Structure is the second in a series of curated interventions by the Living Archives project during 2015, all responding to the theme of Performing Memory.